Last Updated on July 2, 2026 by Daniel Globe

 Why Tar Bay Beach Is Good for Swimming

-Tar Bay Beach gives you calm, clear water that makes swimming feel easy and invigorating, with good visibility as you move through the shallows.
+Tar Bay Beach gives you calm, clear water that makes swimming feel easy and refreshing, with good visibility as you move through the shallows.

-You’ll also appreciate the soft sand entry, which lets you wade in comfortably and safely.
+You’ll also appreciate the soft sand entry, which lets you wade in comfortably.

-Even when conditions shift a bit, the beach’s quiet, uncrowded setting keeps your swim relaxed and enjoyable.
+Even when conditions shift a bit, the beach’s quiet, uncrowded setting keeps a swim relaxed.

 Calm Water Conditions